borthdayzz/ngl-spammer/README.md

 # NGL-Spammer

-starhook is a minimal NGL Spammer that runs on NodeJS, the python build is now released
+starhook is a minimal NGL Spammer that runs on NodeJS, python build is no longer maintained.
+Use C Version instead

 # KEEP IN MIND, THE JS BUILD WILL NEVER BE OPEN SOURCE, IF YOU SOMEHOW DOWNLOADED THE SOURCE THEN IT IS A MALICIOUS BUILD
 # Python build will be fully open and editable, the message template additionals are available.